cx-michael-fowler/CheckmarxOneAPIModule/README.md

-            Key = Scan ID and Value = Scan Object Statuses = CSV of Scan statuses to filter results Valid Statuses are Queued, Running, Completed, Failed, Partial, Canceled If all Statuses are required use "All ScanDays = Number of days to return scan for Must be a integer greater or equal to 0 0 will return all days
+            Key = Scan ID and Value = Scan Object Statuses = CSV of Scan statuses to filter results Valid Statuses are Queued, Running, Completed, Failed, Partial, Canceled If all Statuses are required use "All" ScanDays = Number of days to return scan for Must be a integer greater or equal to 0 0 will return all days